 4. The Presidential Suite at the Mandarin Oriental in Shanghai

 Located in spectacular, skyscraper-heavy Pudong, the best suite at the Mandarin Oriental is about $26,450 a night.
-It’s a two-bedroom apartment with its own wine cellar, and staggering 25th-floor views of the Shanghai skyline.
+It’s a two-bedroom apartment with its own wine cellar and staggering 25th-floor views of the Shanghai skyline.
 It, of course, has butler service, and they promise flexible check-in and check-out, saying you can enjoy your full 24 hours in the hotel.
-I should fucking hope so.
+I should hope so!

 5. The Royal Suite at the Hôtel Plaza Athénée in Paris

-The Royal Suite is the largest hotel room in Paris, with 450 square meters.
-It’s also $27,000 a night…$27,000 which totally couldn’t have gone towards paying off my student loans instead.
+The Royal Suite at this hotel is the largest hotel room in Paris, with 450 square meters.
+It’s also $27,000 a night…$27,000 which totally could have gone towards paying off my student loans instead.
 The suite includes televisions concealed behind the mirrors, and “all the embroidery is done with gold thread.”
 In large part, what you’re paying for in this suite is proximity to gold.

-The St. Regis Villa on Mauritius is the largest villa on the island and costs $30,000 a night.
+The villa at JW Marriott Mauritius Resort is the largest villa on the island and costs $30,000 a night.
 It includes a Jacuzzi, a lounge, a bar, and a private chef.
 The best amenity listed on the site by far, though, is that they specialize in “discreetly addressing guests’ needs.”

 7. The Royal Suite at St. Regis Saadiyat Island, in the United Arab Emirates

 At $35,000 a night, the Royal Suite at St. Regis is the largest hotel room in the UAE.
 It has two floors, butler service, and a private theater.
 It also has a swimming pool and a games room.
 The master bedroom takes up pretty much all of the bottom floor and looks out over the ocean.